StefanTobler/LCD-Countdown/README.md

 ## How to use

-To use this script set the epoch time you want to countdown to as the variable `epoch`.
-Also you can change the countdown time with the method `setEpoch(time)`.
+Set the countdown time with the method `setEpoch(t)`, the `t` should be the epoch second of the date.
 You can generate the epoch time at [Epoch Converter](https://www.epochconverter.com/).

 **Note**: If the epoch time you set is less than the current epoch time an error will be thrown.

-Next, set the text you want to display as a string at variable `text`.
-You can also set the text by using `setText(message)`.
+Next, use the `setText(message)` method to change the title of your countdown.

 **Note**: `text` must be shorter than 16 characters